Robinpig/Note/docs/CS/memory/GC.md

 A black mutator has roots that have already been scanned by the collector(and do not need to be scanned again).
 Tracing makes progress through the heap by moving the collector wavefront (the grey objects) separating black objects from white objects until all reachable objects have been traced black.

+## Mark-sweep garbage collection

+The first algorithm that we look at is mark-sweep collection.
+It is a straightforward embodiment of the recursive definition of pointer reachability.
+Collection operates in two phases.

+- First, the collector traverses the graph of objects, starting from the roots (registers, thread stacks, global variables) through which the program might immediately access objects and then following pointers and marking each object that it finds.
+  Such a traversal is called `tracing`.
+- In the second, sweeping phase, the collector examines every object in the heap: any unmarked object is deemed to be garbage and its space reclaimed.

+Mark-sweep is an *indirect collection algorithm*.
+It does not detect garbage per se, but rather identifies all the live objects and then concludes that anything else must be garbage.
+Note that it needs to recalculate its estimate of the set of live objects at each invocation.
+Not all garbage collection algorithms behave like this.
+We will examine a *direct collection* method, reference counting.
+Unlike indirect methods, direct algorithms determine the liveness of an object from the object alone, without recourse to tracing.

+Note that the mark-sweep collector imposes constraints upon the heap layout.

+- First, this collector does not move objects.
+  The memory manager must therefore be careful to try to reduce the chance that the heap becomes so fragmented that the allocator finds it difficult to meet new requests, which would lead to the collector being called too frequently, or in the worst case, preventing the allocation of new memory at all.
+- Second, the sweeper must be able to find each node in the heap.
+  In practice, given a node, sweep must be able to find the next node even in the presence of padding introduced between objects in order to observe alignment requirements.

+From the viewpoint of the garbage collector, mutator threads perform just three operations of interest, New, Read and Write, which each collection algorithm must redefine appropriately (the default definitions were given in "[Mutator read and write operations](/docs/CS/memory/GC.md?id=Mutator-read-and-write-operations)").

 ### Bitmap marking

 Space for a mark-bit can usually be found in an object header word.